polypheny/PolyNOM/docs/session.md

 #### `flush()`

-Writes all in-session modifications (updates to tracked models) to the database, but does **not** commit the transaction.
+Writes all cached updates to tracked models to the database **without** commiting.
+The flush operation is called automatically before query execution were required.

-- Detects model changes via `model._diff()`
-- Persists diffs
-- Updates associated change logs

 ---

 #### `commit()`

 Finalizes the session and commits all pending inserts, updates, and deletions to the database.

-- Calls `flush()` internally.
-- Invalidates all tracked models after commit.
-- Marks session as `COMPLETED`.
+This invalidates all tracked models and finalizes the session.
+After this operation any further operations on the session or modifications on the invalidated models raise errors.

 ---

 #### `rollback()`

-Discards all changes made during the session.

-- Invalidates all tracked models.
-- Rolls back the transaction.
-- Marks session as `COMPLETED`.
+Discards all changes made as part of this session.
+This invalidates all tracked models and finalizes the session.
+After this operation any further operations on the session or modifications on the invalidated models raise errors.

 ---

 #### `get_session_state() → _SessionState`

-Returns the current state of the session:
+Returns the current state of the session.

-- `INITIALIZED`
-- `ACTIVE`
-- `COMPLETED`
+- `INITIALIZED`: The session had been created but not yet activated.
+- `ACTIVE`: The session is active.
+- `COMPLETED`: The session had been finalized by either a `commit()` or a `rollback()`.
+Any further session operations raise errors.

 ---